python/devguide/triage/labels.rst

   to the build process and performances.
 * :gh-label:`release-blocker`/:gh-label:`deferred-blocker`: for issues/PRs
   that, unless fixed, will hold the current or next release respectively.
+  Triagers may set these labels, and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate.
 * :gh-label:`pending`: for issues/PRs that will be closed unless further feedback is provided.
 * :gh-label:`stale`: for issues/PRs that have been inactive for a while.